covyDC/mta_water_delivery/TESTING_GUIDE.md

    - Full Gallons
    - Empty Containers
    - Refill Returned
+   - SKUs for inventory tracking (visible in the Inventory tracker):
+     - Gallon — refill only
+     - Gallon — with new container
+     - Bottled sizes: 350ml, 500ml, 1L, 1.5L, 5L
 3. Click "Edit Inventory" to manually update stock
 4. ✅ Changes persist to Firestore
+5. ✅ Confirm that SKU counters update correctly (use quick actions or Update Inventory dialog to edit each SKU).
+For confirmed orders, the app will decrement the matching SKU when possible.

 #### Step 5: Assign to Driver
 1. Click "Assign" tab